John Berry (country singer): Career

-John Berry started playing after Georgia Bulldogs home football games, at college clubs and bars in Athens, Georgia, in 1985, self-released six albums, soon becoming a local and regional celebrity.
+John Berry started playing after Bulldog home football games, at college clubs and bars in Athens, in 1985.
+He self-released six albums, soon becoming a local and regional celebrity.
 Berry worked on his music for almost ten years, and built a substantial following among students at the University of Georgia.
 He even started his own record company to produce and distribute recordings of his songs for local fans.
 Berry also hosted benefit concerts for local charities around his home.

 1992—1998: Liberty/Patriot Records and Capitol Records

 Berry released his self-titled major-label debut 1993 on Liberty Records.
 This album produced five chart singles for Berry.
-First was "A Mind of Her Own" at No. 55 on the Billboard country charts, followed by the No. 22 "Kiss Me in the Car".
+First was "A Mind of Her Own" at No. 55 on the Billboard country chart, followed by the No. 22 "Kiss Me in the Car".
 With his first major album in the stores, Berry went on the road with a major concert tour opening for the likes of Reba McEntire, Aaron Tippin, and The Mavericks.
-After this came "Your Love Amazes Me", which in 1994 became his only Number One hit on the Billboard charts.
-Following it were the No. 5 "What's in It for Me" (originally the b-side to "Your Love Amazes Me") and No. 4 "You and Only You", the latter of which was also a Number One on the RPM country charts in Canada.
+Next came "Your Love Amazes Me", which in 1994 became his only US Number One hit.
+Following it were the No. 5 "What's in It for Me" (originally the b-side to "Your Love Amazes Me") and the No. 4 "You and Only You", the latter of which hit Number One on the RPM country chart in Canada.
 John Berry was certified platinum by both the Recording Industry Association of America and Canadian Recording Industry Association.